Term-Work Petitions

 • Other extenuating circumstances

-The deadline to submit a term-work petition and the accompanying supporting documentation, if needed, is seven days after the missed or affected term work.
+The deadline to submit a term-work petition and the accompanying supporting documentation is seven days after the missed or affected term work.

 Official Supporting Documentation Requirements

-The official documentation is both a formal Faculty requirement* and a necessary tool that assists the Faculty in making a decision.
+The official documentation is both a formal Faculty requirement and a necessary tool that assists the Faculty in making a decision.
 Your official supporting documentation must outline your situation and the dates you were affected.
+If your documents are in a language other than English, you will also need to provide notarized translations.
 Strong documentation typically equals a stronger petition or appeal case.

 Types of Documentation

 The supporting documentation you need to attach to your petition or appeal must be relevant to your situation.
-For example, if you were in a traffic accident, you should submit the police accident report; if someone in your family passed away, you must submit a copy of the death certificate or funeral notice.
+For example, submit a police report if you were in a traffic accident or provide a copy of a death certificate if someone in your family passed away.

 Medical Documentation

-Please note the successful submission of a completed U of T Verification of Student Illness or Injury Form does not necessarily mean your Instructor will provide accommodation.
+Successful submission of a completed Verification of Illness or Injury form does not necessarily mean accommodation will be granted.
 The Faculty takes the severity, duration and date of the illness into consideration when making a decision regarding a petition.

 Non-Medical Documentation

-For non-medical emergencies, a student may submit alternate documentation to support their petition.
+For non-medical emergencies, a student may submit alternate documentation to support their petition, such as a police report, death certificate or letter of support from an academic lead.
 If a student plans to submit supporting documentation for a non-medical emergency, the documentation should appear on the writer’s official letterhead, include contact information and official stamp (if available).
-The document should include the following:

 Potential Petition Outcomes